-We have a strong dedicated team made up of 3 Geographers and 4 Historians, who are all passionate about their subjects.
+We have a strong dedicated team made up of 3 fulltime Geographers, 4 fulltime Historians, and 2 fulltime teachers of RE, who are all passionate about their subjects.

 - Mr Lockley (Head of Humanities)

-- Miss Grinnell (Second in Department and Teacher in Charge of History)
+- Ms Grinnell (Second in Department and Teacher in Charge of History)

 Key Stage Three (Years 7, 8 and 9)

-When pupils arrive they will receive one hour a week of Geography and one hour a week of History.
-Pupils are taught in their mixed ability tutor groups throughout Year 7.
+When pupils arrive, they will receive three hours a fortnight of both Geography and History teaching.
+Pupils are taught in their mixed ability tutor groups.

 Key Stage Four (Years 10 and 11)

 The Geography department currently follows Edexcel A Specification at GCSE.
-The History department currently follows the Edexcel Modern World A Specification at GCSE.
+The History department currently follows the Edexcel 9-1 History Specification at GCSE.

 Accommodation and Resources

-The Humanities department is made up of 4 rooms (two Geography and two History) and all are equipped with interactive whiteboards.
-Two of the classrooms also contain a set of laptops for use within the department.
+The Humanities department is made up of 6 rooms (two Geography, two RE and two History) and all are equipped with interactive whiteboards.
+Three of the classrooms also contain a set of PCs for use within the department.
 A-level lessons are taught in the Sixth Form building.